 Reflecting on the missed opportunities of my early career as a Hollywood actor.

-In the early 80s, I was asked to star in a revival of Chico and the Man with Norman Fell, but unfortunately I was deep into drugs and alcohol and my mom wouldn’t let me.
-Hard to see it at the time, but that grounding saved my life.
+In the early 80s, I was asked to star in a revival of Chico and the Man with Norman Fell, but, unfortunately, I was deep into drugs and alcohol and my mom wouldn’t let me.
+Hard to see it at the time, but that parental grounding saved my life.
 Wish now I hadn’t said such horrible things to my mom or sent those racy photos to Norman Fell, but we all learn and move on.

 WOW!
 Just found this photo!
 Talk about a blast from the past!
 During the later years of M*A*S*H, the ratings were sagging lower than Harry Morgan’s décolletage, so the network started toying around with adding a second head to Hawkeye.
 They did a few test episodes and who do you think they contracted to play the additional head?
 Me of course!
-The idea was that the second head, which they considered naming, “Headeye,” would serve as a kind of straight man for Hawkeye’s jokes.
+The idea was that the second head (which they considered naming “Headeye”) would serve as a kind of straight man for Hawkeye’s jokes.
 The head would occasionally talk him into terrible surgical decisions, resulting in the maiming and occasional loss of a patient.
 We all hated the idea and, as it turned out, so did test audiences.
-I was released after two unaired episodes and ignored after proposing a concept where I would play Hot Lips’ third boob.
+I was released after two unaired episodes and was ignored after proposing a concept where I would play Hot Lips’ third boob.
 Nonetheless, it was my most treasured Hollywood moment and provided the first role of my long career as cranial talent.
-You might imagine, the cast was a dream to work with.
-Well, with one exception.
+As you might imagine, the cast was a dream to work with, with one exception.
 It’s common knowledge now but Jamie Farr forced all guest actors to shave their lines into his back and quote them while tracing each one with their fingertips.
 Sure, it sounds bad today but it was the 70s and everyone did it, so who was I to question?
 SAG has since added several actor protections because of that situation but you can Google it all for yourself.

 Last one from the “Hollywood Vault.”
 On an episode of Seinfeld titled, “There’s An App For That” I played Kramer’s cousin, Shlomo Simon.
 In this particular episode, I invent an iPad® app that forces everyone I point the device toward to see me nude.
 None of the cast could keep a straight face during shooting and, eventually, they had to bring in a body double.
 The episode never aired due to a lawsuit by Apple® (It would be another 15 years before the actual iPad® was invented), although the episode was accidentally released in the Icelandic Box Set, so good luck on getting a copy.
 Fortunately, an assistant director took the only surviving photo and gave it to me earlier this year after, apparently, carrying it around with her for several years.
 Also, Michael Richards, you owe me a chili dog!
 (Private joke.
 Ha ha!)